EvilFlowersCatalog/evilflowers-importer/README.md

 # EvilFlowers Book Import

-A CLI application for extracting book metadata from local directories and creating output files with the results.
+A TUI (Text User Interface) application for extracting book metadata from local directories and creating output files with the results.

 ## Features

+- Modern TUI with progress bars and log panel using the rich library
 - List directories containing book data
 - Extract book metadata (title, authors, publisher, year, ISBN, DOI, summary) using AI models (OpenAI API or local models)
 - Process text files to extract metadata using advanced NLP techniques
 - Generate Parquet and CSV files with book metadata and directory paths
 - Track progress and resume processing from where you left off
+- Real-time status updates and statistics

 ## Installation